Miss Universe 2011: Location and date

-On December 16, 2010, Donald Trump, owner of the Miss Universe Organization, and Paula Shugart, president of the Miss Universe Organization, announced that the 60th anniversary of the competition will take place in São Paulo, Brazil on September 12, 2011.
+On 16 December 2010, Donald Trump, owner of the Miss Universe Organization, and Paula Shugart, president of the Miss Universe Organization, announced that the 60th anniversary of the competition will take place in São Paulo, Brazil on 12 September 2011.
 This came months after Trump negotiated with the media conglomerate Grupo Bandeirantes de Comunicação to host the pageant in São Paulo.
 According to Joao Carlos Saad, president of Grupo Bandeirantes, the network was pleased that they have reached an agreement with Miss Universe to host the pageant in São Paulo, Brazil.
 The event aired on NBC in the United States, with a Spanish simulcast on Telemundo.

 Selection of participants

-Contestants from 89 countries and territories were selected to compete in the competition.
+Contestants from eighty-nine countries and territories were selected to compete in the competition.
 Six of these delegates were appointees to their positions after being a runner-up of their national pageant or being selected through a casting process, while three were selected to replace the original dethroned winner.

+Replacements

 Evalina van Putten was appointed to represent Curaçao after Monifa Jansen, Miss Curaçao 2011, did not meet the age requirements.
-However, Jansen competed in the pageant the following year.
-Mayra Aldana, the first runner-up of Nuestra Belleza El Salvador 2011, was appointed to represent El Savador after Alejandra Ochoa, Nuestra Belleza Universo 2011, suffered from chronic respiratory illness.
-Mai Phương Thúy, Miss Vietnam 2006, was supposed to represent Vietnam at Miss Universe.
-However, Mai refused to participate due to personal reasons and since "Vietnam now has a lot of promising new faces".
-Due to this, the Ministry of Culture of Vietnam granted the permission to appoint Vũ Thị Hoàng My, the first runner-up of Miss Vietnam 2010, as the representative of Vietnam at Miss Universe.
+Jansen competed at Miss Universe 2012.
+Mayra Aldana, the first runner-up of Nuestra Belleza El Salvador 2011, was appointed to represent El Salvador after Alejandra Ochoa, Nuestra Belleza Universo 2011, suffered from chronic respiratory illness.
+Mai Phương Thúy, Miss Vietnam 2006, was to represent Vietnam at Miss Universe, but did not for personal reasons.
+The Ministry of Culture of Vietnam was granted permission to appoint Vũ Thị Hoàng My, who was the first runner-up of Miss Vietnam 2010, as their representative.

+Returns and withdrawals

 The 2011 edition saw the returns of the Cayman Islands, Chile, Estonia, Montenegro, Portugal, Saint Lucia, Turks and Caicos Islands, and Vietnam.
 Portugal last competed in 2002, Chile last competed in 2006, Saint Lucia last competed in 2007, Turks and Caicos last competed in 2008, while the others last competed in 2009.
 Norway and Zambia withdrew.
 Sara Nicole Andersen of Norway was crowned ten days after the arrival of contestants in São Paulo.
 Due to this, Andersen withdrew from the competition.
 However, Andersen competed in the pageant the following year.
 Zambia withdrew after its respective organization failed to hold a national competition or appoint a delegate.

-Lisa Morgan of Zimbabwe was supposed to compete in the pageant.
-However, she was not allowed to compete after the Miss Universe Organization denied her participation and went on to compete in Miss International 2011 held in Chengdu, China instead.
+Lisa Morgan of Zimbabwe was not allowed to compete after the Miss Universe Organization denied her participation and she went on to compete in Miss International 2011 held in Chengdu, China instead.